Youl-AI/Youl-AI/README.md

 - 👋 Hi, I’m @Youl-AI
 - 👀 I’m interested in Data Analysis
 - 🌱 I’m currently learning python deep learning
-- 💞️ I’m looking to collaborate on game company
+- 💞️ I’m looking to collaborate on DL company
 - 📫 How to reach me: 010-7469-1727 or hayoul1999@yonsei.ac.kr

 <!---